Eliot-RUIZ/automation/README.md

 ### Actual default values ###
 auto_stats = function(data, Y, X1 = NULL, X2 = NULL, paired = "none", ID = NULL, digits = 3)
 ```
 It then returns all the results in APA format to ease insertion in a text document, except for the post-hoc analysis results.
-The output is separated in 5 sections:
+The output is separated into 5 sections:
-  - (Contigency table used -> for qualitative Y only)
+  - (Contingency table used -> for qualitative Y only)
   - Assumptions
   - Main test
-  - Effect size and related
+  - Measures of associations (e.g. effect size, odds ratio, correlation coefficients) and other informations
-  - Post-Hoc analysis
+  - Post-hoc analysis
   - Messages

 The last section is of major importance since many different messages have been implemented in the function for transparency of the analysis (e.g. advices, problems with the data).

-Currently, this function is still in the making but it will be functionnal in the next few days.
-You can view the actual code in the R file of this page.

 For more transparency due to the length of the function (approximately 1500 lines of code yet), I created on Xmind the decision tree the algorithm follows, for the statistical part.